 The engines and gearboxes are cooled by independent Serck heat exchangers mounted each side of the hull below the aft cabin in a compartment with the reserve fuel tank.
 The heat exchangers operate via a water pressure/venturi principle as the hull passes through the water so no pumps or impellers are involved, a robust and reliable system.

 The steering is a Mathway manual system and takes its drive via shafts and a bevel box to the main steering box in the aft steering compartment where a drop arm transfers the motion to the twin spade rudders which are individually supported in bronze tubes with large roller bearings and bronze upper thrust bearings.
 The rudder tubes are sealed via a graphite greased packing gland.

 The main fuel tank of 180 gallons is built low across the hull, below the deck of the fore-cabin ahead of the engine room, an additional reserve tank of 58 gallons is mounted in a compartment below the aft cabin.
 Both fuel tanks are linked by a 2-way electrical fuel transfer system and the engines will run on either tank via a valve system.
 Fuel consumption at 7kn is approximately 3 gallons per hour across both engines, at full speed (9.25kn) fuel consumption is approximately 5 gallons across both engines.
 In RNLI service these boats were operated on the basis of a 250-mile maximum fuel range.

-The fore-cabin contains a separate heads and the anchor rope mounted on its reel plus additional items.
+- The fore-cabin contains a separate head and the anchor rope mounted on its reel plus additional items.